Mikel Schreuders

 Mikel Cristoph Schreuders (born 21 September 1998) is an Aruban swimmer.
 He placed 45th in the 200 metre freestyle event at the 2016 Summer Olympics.
-He competed at the 2020 Summer Olympics.
+He also competed at the 2020 Summer Olympics and the 2024 Summer Olympics.

 College career

 Schreuders competed for the University of Missouri.
 He won the 2018 SEC title in the 200-yard freestyle.
 He finished eighth at the 2018 NCAA Championships in the same event.